polkadot-fellows/RFCs/text/0078-merkleized-metadata.md

 The `TypeDef` variants have the following meaning:

 - `Composite`: A `struct` like type that is composed of multiple different fields.
 Each `Field` can have its own type.
+The order of the fields is significant.
 A `Composite` with no fields is expressed as primitive type `Void`.
 - `Enumeration`: Stores a `EnumerationVariant`.
 A `EnumerationVariant` is a struct that is described by a name, an index and a vector of `Field`s, each of which can have it's own type.
 Typically `Enumeration`s have more than just one variant, and in those cases `Enumeration` will appear multiple times, each time with a different variant, in the type information. `Enumeration`s can become quite large, yet usually for decoding a type only one variant is required, therefore this design brings optimizations and helps reduce the size of the proof.
 An `Enumeration` with no variants is expressed as primitive type `Void`.
 - `Sequence`: A `vector` like type wrapping the given type.
 - `BitSequence`: A `vector` storing bits. `num_bytes` represents the size in bytes of the internal storage.
 If `least_significant_bit_first` is `true` the least significant bit is first, otherwise the most significant bit is first.